Walgreens The Thread

 Biotin plays an important role in the production of keratin, the protein that makes up your hair.
 However, the evidence for this vitamin as a treatment for hair loss is limited.

-While some studies show taking biotin supplements or using hair products that contain biotin helped regrow hair, the studies were small, and the results are inconclusive.
-More research is needed to understand the potential benefits of biotin on hair growth.
+While a few case reports have shown taking biotin supplements helped regrow hair, these were in patients with biotin deficiency.
+More research is needed to understand the potential benefits of biotin on hair growth in healthy individuals.

 Can biotin help prevent hair loss?

-While the evidence for biotin as a hair-loss prevention treatment is stronger than it is for this vitamin as a hair-growth therapy, biotin supplements may only work for people who have a biotin deficiency to begin with.
-There’s no evidence to support claims that it helps nondeficient people regrow their hair or that it prevents hair loss.
+Much like the findings on biotin for hair growth, biotin supplementation to help prevent hair loss may be useful in people who are biotin deficient.
+There’s no good quality evidence to support claims that it helps nondeficient people regrow their hair or that it prevents hair loss.
 Still, it’s widely touted as a hair-loss remedy, and many brands of biotin supplements and products that contain biotin often advertise it as such.
 But products like biotin oil for hair and other topical biotin hair treatments generally don’t work, although there is no evidence that they cause harm.

 How do you know if you have a biotin deficiency?